OldManny/AutoMate/README.md

   <img src="images/OrganizeFiles.png" alt="Organize Files Dialog" />
 </p>

+From the sidebar, select Files to open the file management area.
+The interface has been updated for clarity:

-1. Click on "Files" to open the file organization customization widget.
+1. **Select Folder**: Click on the folder icon and select the target folder.

 2. **Sort by Type**: Move files into directories based on their file type (e.g., images, documents).